tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 *   Often key subsets of users or data are very important, and may be small
     *   Performance in critical but unusual conditions
     *   Performance for key audiences such as influencers
+*   If you’re replacing a model that is currently in production, first make sure that the new one is better

 ### Components